mdlog/0g-social/README.md

-# 0G Social
+# DeSocialAI

 A fully decentralized, on-chain social media platform built on 0G Chain infrastructure, where users truly own their data and AI feeds.

 ## Overview

-0G Social represents the future of social networking - a platform where users maintain complete control over their data, content, and algorithms.
+DeSocialAI represents the future of social networking - a platform where users maintain complete control over their data, content, and algorithms.
 Built on the cutting-edge 0G blockchain infrastructure, it eliminates corporate algorithm control and delivers true decentralization.

 ### Key Features